wbudic/LifeLog/README.md

 https://www.sqlite.org/index.html database is required to run this web application.

 ## New in Life Log version 1.7

 - Views updated, having option to exlude by category now, during the session logging.
-- New system configuration options.
+- New system configuration options. i.e. $DEBUG for some sql statements.
 - Server system based snapshot logs, on stats invocation.
 - Server indentifier on login.

 ## Life Log version 1.5+

 - Ritch Text Documents can be attached to Logs.
 - Theme support.
 Change the look and feel.
 From the congiguration page.
 - Expenses and Income totals, various new calculations.